How to find your car’s service history

 Last Updated

-6 min read
+7 min read

 Share article

-What is a service history?
+What is a car service history?

-A car’s service history is a bit like your medical records.
-It’s a full rundown of the services, maintenance and repairs your car has had.
 Your car should have a service book, which the garage will use to log every annual service, the vehicle mileage and any work carried out.
 This information will then be authenticated with a stamp.

 Today, in place of a physical service book, modern cars will often have a digital service log instead.
 Garages, like the rest of us, have increasingly switched to keeping online records.
-And if the car is serviced through a franchised dealer, the manufacturer should also have centralised online records that can be easily accessed and verified.

 When it comes to buying a used car, there will usually be a reference to its service history in the advert: